 Everyone loves a good comeback story, especially us!
-So, we couldn’t resist featuring this former “has-been” on The Haute Life– Folks, reintroducing rosé!
+We couldn’t resist featuring a former “has-been” on The Haute Life– Folks, reintroducing rosé!

-Once viewed as a wash up from the 80’s who could only get into dive bars or hang out with Aunt Marge, this formally ostracized wine is now the bell at every summer party.
+Once viewed as a wash up from the 80’s who could only get into dive bars or hang out with Aunt Marge, this formally ostracized wine that people primarily knew as “White Zin” is now the bell at every summer party.
 Seen on patios across the land, rosé has made comeback history!

 This June, the month of roses, we’re paying tribute to rosé with a lesson on how to pair the rediscovered and now refined wine with one of our other favorites -cheese!